LazarVitalij/Tglabs-homework-assignment/README.md

 # Doge Bet

-This is a Doge Bet betting platform developed React + Vite.
+This is a Doge Bet, a betting platform developed with React + Vite.

 # Requirements